-Function worldmap automatically selects a reasonable choice for your map projection and coordinate limits.
-In this case, it chose a Robinson projection centered on the prime meridian and the equator (0º latitude, 0º longitude).
+Create an empty map axes, ready to hold the data of your choice.
+The function worldmap automatically selects a reasonable choice for your map projection and coordinate limits.
+To display a world map, the function chose a Robinson projection centered on the prime meridian and the equator (0 degrees latitude, 0 degrees longitude).

-Import low-resolution world coastlines—a set of discrete vertices that, when connected in the order given, approximate the coastlines of continents, major islands, and inland seas.
-The vertex latitudes and longitudes are stored as MATLAB vectors in a MAT-file.
-First, list the variables in the file:
+Import low-resolution world coastline data.
+The coastline data is a set of discrete vertices that, when connected in the order given, approximate the coastlines of continents, major islands, and inland seas.
+The vertex latitues and longitudes are stored as vectors in a MAT-file.

 [latcells, loncells] = polysplit(lat, long); numel(latcells)

 ans = 241

 Plot the coastline data on the map axes using the plotm function. plotm is the geographic equivalent of the MATLAB plot function.
 It accepts coordinates in latitude and longitude, transforms them to x and y via a specified map projection, and displays them in a figure axes.
 In this example, worldmap specifies the projection.

 Create a new map axes for plotting data over Europe, specifying a return argument.

 Determine which map projection worldmap is using.

 Add data to the map of Europe by using the geoshow function to import and display several shapefiles in the toolbox/map/mapdata folder.
 The geoshow function can plot data directly from files onto a map axes without first importing it into the workspace.

 geoshow('landareas.shp', 'FaceColor', [0.15 0.5 0.15]) geoshow('worldlakes.shp', 'FaceColor', 'cyan') geoshow('worldrivers.shp', 'Color', 'blue') geoshow('worldcities.shp', 'Marker', '.',...
 'Color', 'red')